 Over the last few years, Asynt has made quite a name for itself as a competent partner in the field of liquid nitrogen and gas generators.
 Predominantly a chemistry based company, these products have opened our market up into so many varying arenas leading to the introduction of this family of products into a whole spectrum of industries.
-The most prominent being that of fertility and In Vitro Fertilization (IVF) sector.
+The most prominent being that of fertility and In Vitro Fertilization (IVF) sector with liquid nitrogen key to IVF.

 A reliable supply of liquid nitrogen is of vital importance for semen / egg / embryo storage.
 Years of work and investment (not to mention incredibly personal resources) could be totally wasted should the content of a cryogenic vessel perish due to a lack of sufficient liquid nitrogen.
 Of course, some individuals have a small and finite quantity of irreplaceable “good” eggs/sperm/embryos available to them due to many different reasons hence, it is important to consider and organize liquid nitrogen availability in an utmost reliable way for both highly person implications as well as possible effects on research or drug development processes.